 It’s never too early to buy the basic gear you’ll need for your RV road trip.
 You can even buy items like sewer and drinking hoses, wheel chocks, and leveling blocks before purchasing your RV.
 These are all items you’ll need no matter what RV you select.

-Having the basic gear that you’ll need to enjoy using your RV is important and can help ensure you are able to enjoy your first trip or two in your rig.
 You’re most likely not going to have everything you need for your first few RV trips.
 We recommend creating a running list of items you need for your RV as you realize you need them.

 3. Research your route